 When evacuations are deemed necessary, occupants are expected to leave campus buildings immediately and orderly, by the nearest designated exit.
-Staff are available to direct students, staff, faculty, and visitors to the designated evacuation areas and safety zones.
+Staff are available to direct students, staff, faculty, and visitors to safer areas.
 Campus facilities may be evacuated depending on the threat or incident.